miketruty/continuous-deployment-on-kubernetes/README.md

 ## Create a Kubernetes Cluster

+1. Provision the cluster with `gcloud`:

-1. Use Google Kubernetes Engine (GKE) to create and manage your Kubernetes cluster.
-Provision the cluster with `gcloud`:
+   Use Google Kubernetes Engine (GKE) to create and manage your Kubernetes cluster, named `jenkins-cd`.
+Use the _service account_ created earlier.

    ```shell
    gcloud container clusters create jenkins-cd \